evanmays/cherrycore/README.md

 Can store 16 threads worth of data.
 Each thread gets 4 registers.
 We name these: INPUT, WEIGHTS, OUTPUT, ACCUMULATOR.
 Each register holds a single SZxSZ tile.
 On a7100t SZ=4.
 So the entire regfile is 4x4x4x16x18/8 = 2304 bytes.
 On U250 SZ=16.
 On the asic, sz=32 so this is 32x32x4x16x18/8 = 147,456 bytes.

 ### Native arithmetic
 For now, train a cherry float (18 bit floating point with 8 bit exponent.).
 Maybe do TF32 (19 bits) in future.
 Can we train AI in this precision?
 Everyone else is using mixed precision.
+If we have issues training here, allow user to turn on/off stocastic rounding.
+With stochastic rounding off, always round down, with stochastic rounding on, 20% (psuedo random) of the time you round up.
+This should be super cheap in hardware.
+True rounding is expensive, psudo-random bit flips are cheap.

 First class support for matrix multiply (tensor core style).
 Maybe first class support for 3x3 and 5x5 convolutions over a 35x35 tile.
 We can just reuse the dot product FMAs from matmul.
 3x3 is like 16 TFLOPs versus the matmul 64 TFLOPs.
 First class support for pooling?
+How does Trainium's pooling core work?

 # Cherry 1 Stages